-Chinese national charged with stealing trade secrets: U.S. Justice Department
+China national charged with stealing trade secrets: U.S. Justice Dept

 WASHINGTON (Reuters) - The U.S. Justice Department said on Friday a Chinese national had been arrested for stealing trade secrets from a U.S.-based petroleum company, his employer, related to a product worth more than $1 billion.

-The Chinese national, Hongjin Tan, allegedly downloaded hundreds of files related to the manufacture of a “research and development downstream energy market product,” which he planned to use to benefit a company in China that had offered him a job, the Justice Department said.
-He was arrested on Thursday and will next appear in court on Wednesday, the department said.
+The department alleged Hongjin Tan downloaded hundreds of files related to the manufacture of a “research and development downstream energy market product,” which he planned to use to benefit a company in China that had offered him a job.
+He was arrested on Thursday in Oklahoma and will next appear in court on Wednesday, the department said.

+Tan’s LinkedIn page said he has worked as a staff scientist for Phillips 66 (PSX.N) in Bartlesville, Oklahoma, since May 2017.

+Phillips 66 said in a statement it was cooperating with the Federal Bureau of Investigation in a probe involving a “former employee at our Bartlesville location,” but declined to comment further.

 Reporting by Makini Brice; editing by Jonathan Oatis